 ask Lizzie about

-korean food • yoga • coffee shop • street art • beaches
+korean food • yoga • street art • beaches

 What do you do and why do you do it?

-I'm a marketing manager for both a furniture company in the West Loop and a local artist.
-I came to Chicago to study film & media at Loyola University Chicago, and I became fascinated with the ways people interact with media.
-The marketing gigs work since I never actually wanted to make movies, but I still get to see firsthand how audiences interact with digital and print media.
-Nerdy, I know.
+I'm a marketing manager for a data company in The Mart, but I came to Chicago to study film & media at Loyola University Chicago.
+What does it mean?
+I like knowing why people watch French movies over The Bachelor or prefer serial killer docs instead of sitcoms.
+I never wanted to be behind the camera, so marketing came naturally since I still get to see firsthand how audiences interact with digital and print media.
+I'm also fascinated with the AI revolution in MarTech + everyday influence, but that's pretty normal, right?

 You’re broken hearted - what tracks does your heartbreak playlist consist of?

-"Always Like This" - Bombay Bicycle Club, "Be With You"- Enrique Iglesias, "U Remind Me" - Usher, then when I'm done being sad, it's time to turn on some Whitney Houston.
+"Always Like This" - Bombay Bicycle Club, "Be With You"- Enrique Iglesias, "U Remind Me" - Usher.

 What are the best TV shows of all time?

-I'll condense my must-watch list to 5: Black Mirror, The Mighty Boosh, Arrested Development, Top Chef, and RuPaul's Drag Race.
+Top 5: Dark, The Mighty Boosh, Arrested Development, Top Chef, and RuPaul's Drag Race.

 Where do you buy those fabulous clothes of yours?